Word Count to Pages

 The Compositor's Art: Casting Off a Manuscript

-E-books add another variable: screen pagination is device-dependent, but the industry average for a typical Kindle at default font settings is roughly 180 words per "screen page."
-This is why e-book publishers focus on word count rather than page count when quoting manuscript length.
+E-books add another variable: screen pagination is device-dependent.
+The industry average for a typical Kindle at default settings is roughly 180 words per screen page.
+This is why e-book publishers focus on word count rather than page count when quoting manuscript length — page count is meaningless when every reader controls their own font size.

 In short: These tools are for education and curiosity only.
 Always verify information independently and consult professionals before making important decisions.